Vegetation Management Plan

 Why choose East Coast Ecology?

-East Coast Ecology employs highly qualified Ecologists, Environmental Scientists, and Bushfire Practitioners.
+East Coast Ecology employs highly qualified terrestrial and aquatic Ecologists.
 We have helped clients deliver hundreds of Development Applications, State Significant Developments, and State Significant Infrastructure projects across New South Wales.

 At East Coast Ecology, our ecologists are accredited under the Biodiversity Assessment Method (BAM) so we can help you navigate the Biodiversity Offset Scheme and avoid you paying for expensive credits.
 We are also practising members of the Ecological Consultants Association (ECA), have a scientific research background, and hold a doctoral degree in ecology.